backerman/bradackerman.com/content/posts/bsd-cloudy-vpn.md

 ## Configure OpenBSD

-After rebooting into the newly-installed system, `sshd` is enabled but the root user can't log in.
-If you didn't create another user yet and add them to `wheel`, log in on the console and temporarily change `PermitRootLogin` to `yes` in `/etc/ssh/sshd_config`, then `rcctl reload sshd`. `ssh` in, add your public key to `/root/.ssh/authorized_keys`, and change `PermitRootLogin` to
+After rebooting into the newly-installed system, sshd is enabled but the root user can't log in.
+If you didn't create another user and add them to `wheel` yet, log in on the console and temporarily change `PermitRootLogin` to `yes` in `/etc/ssh/sshd_config`, then `rcctl reload sshd`. `ssh` in, add your public key to `/root/.ssh/authorized_keys`, and change `PermitRootLogin` to